 How to install more software

 Software installation on Linux works very differently from software installation on Windows.
 You don’t need to open your web browser and search for applications.
 Instead, look for the software installer on your system.
-On Ubuntu, this is the Ubuntu Software Center.
-On Linux Mint, it’s the Software Manager.
-On Fedora, it’s just named Software.
+On Ubuntu and Fedora, you can install software using GNOME's software store application (aptly called "Software").

-This isn’t just a fancy interface for downloading software from the web.
+Software managers aren’t just fancy interfaces for downloading software from the web.
 Your Linux distribution hosts its own “software repositories,” containing software compiled to work with it.
 This software is tested and provided by the Linux distribution.
+(If you choose a rolling-release distribution like Arch or openSUSE Tumbleweed, the newer software can cause problems.
+If you prefer stability over the latest-and-greatest versions of software, stick to a "versioned" Linux distribution to start out.)
 If security patches are necessary, your Linux distribution will provide them to you in a standard way.

 Basically, it’s like an app store full of free, open-source software—except Linux distributions were doing “app stores” like this long before Apple popularized the concept.

 While most major distributions offer GUI programs to help you install software, all distributions have command-line tools that can do the same thing.
 Though it can be intimidating for newbies, we recommend users familiarize themselves with how to install applications from the command line, even if they prefer using the GUI.
 If an installation fails for some reason, using the command line will offer hints as to why the installation failed.

 Some applications—particularly closed-source applications like Google Chrome, Steam, Skype, Minecraft, and others—may have to be installed from outside your Linux distribution’s package manager.
 But check your package manager first—you'll be surprised what apps may be available through your distro's repositories.